-- Reorganizes the Office of Planning and Research (OPR) through the following actions: - Establishes the Governor's Office of Service and Community Engagement.
-Moves California Volunteers, the Office of Community Partnerships and Strategic Communications, and the Youth Empowerment Commission from OPR to this new office. - Moves the California Jobs First program and the Zero-Emission Vehicle Program from OPR to the Governor's Office of Business and Economic Development. - Moves the California Initiative to Precision Medicine to the Health and Human Services Agency. - Provides \$2,312,000 in 2024-25 through 2026-27 from the General Fund and 9 positions to implement recent legislation related to CEQA judicial streamlining for certain infrastructure and environmental leadership development projects. - Approved in Early Action: Reverted \$13 million from the Office of Community Partnerships and Strategic Communications. - Approves an additional \$42 million reduction for the Office of Community Partnerships and Strategic Communications as proposed at May Revision. - Decreases funding by \$5.5 million in 2024-25 and 2025-26, and \$4 million in 2026-27 and ongoing for the California Education Learning Lab.
+- Reject proposal and trailer bill to rebrand and reorganize the Office of Planning and Research and to establish a Governor's Office of Service and Community Engagement and recommend to pursue reorganization of the Department through the Little Hoover Commission, the policy process, or the budget process in 2025 so that the proposal may be vetted adequately. - Provides \$2,312,000 in 2024-25 through 2026-27 from the General Fund and 9 positions to implement recent legislation related to CEQA judicial streamlining for certain infrastructure and environmental leadership development projects. - Approved in Early Action: Reverted \$13 million from the Office of Community Partnerships and Strategic Communications. - Approves an additional \$42 million reduction for the Office of Community Partnerships and Strategic Communications as proposed at May Revision and includes an additional \$15 million reduction in 2025-26. - Decreases funding by \$5.5 million in 2024-25 and 2025-26, and \$4 million in 2026-27 and ongoing for the California Education Learning Lab. - Reverts \$9.9 million for the Golden State Awards program included in the 2022 Budget Act. - Reduces funding for the College Corps program by \$23 million, preserving \$50 million for the program each year in 2024-25 and 2025-26.

-- Reverts \$9.9 million for the Golden State Awards program included in the 2022 Budget Act. - Provides \$78.1 million General Fund in 2024-25 for the College Corps program. - Allocates \$83.1 million General Fund in 2024-25 for the Youth Corps program. - Reduces funding for the Neighbor-to-Neighbor program by \$8.5 million in 2024-25. - Reduces funding for the Youth Empowerment Commission by \$1.5 million General Fund beginning 2027-28. - Provides \$977,000 General Fund and 6.0 positions ongoing to address increased administrative workload associated with the transition to civil service as approved in the 2023 Budget Act. - Allocates \$3.7 million General Fund each year for two years to establish a baseline budget for Information Technology infrastructure needs. - Reappropriates up to \$130,000 from the 2023 Budget Act to develop wood feedstock pilot to allow staff to manage existing contracts in 2024-25. - Allocates \$392,000 ongoing General Fund and two positions to address increased workload from Chapter 860, Statutes of 2023 (SB 69). - Adopts trailer bill language to extend the deadlines for reporting requirements for the Racial Equity Commission. - Approved in Early Action: Reverted \$8.8 million from the California Experience Corps (formerly known as the Foster Grandparent Program) back to the General Fund.
+- Reduces funding for the Youth Corps program by \$28.1 million, preserving \$50 million ongoing for the program. - Reduces funding for the Neighbor-to-Neighbor program by \$10 million in 2024-25 and \$10 million in 2025-26, eliminating the program. - Reduces funding for the Youth Empowerment Commission by \$1.5 million General Fund beginning 2027-28. - Provides \$977,000 General Fund and 6.0 positions ongoing to address increased administrative workload associated with the transition to civil service as approved in the 2023 Budget Act. - Rejects \$3.7 million ongoing General Fund to establish a baseline budget for Information Technology infrastructure needs. - Reappropriates up to \$130,000 from the 2023 Budget Act to develop wood feedstock pilot to allow staff to manage existing contracts in 2024-25. - Allocates \$392,000 ongoing General Fund and two positions to address increased workload from Chapter 860, Statutes of 2023 (SB 69). - Adopts placeholder trailer bill language to extend the deadlines for reporting requirements for the Racial Equity Commission. - Approved in Early Action: Reverted \$8.8 million from the California Experience Corps (formerly known as the Foster Grandparent Program) back to the General Fund.